vighneshiyer/publications/papers/thesis/chapters/intro.typ

 == Scaling Trends of Digital Systems

 Over time, digital chips have gone from small single-core microprocessors to today's massive heterogeneous multi-core systems-on-chip (SoC) which contain a multitude of different compute units.
-Let's begin by analyzing what enabled digital systems to scale in size and complexity, what those scaling trends will be going into the future, and what that implies for the future of digital hardware design.
+We will begin by analyzing the technology and architecture trends that enabled digital systems to scale in size and complexity, what those scaling trends are projected to be looking to the future, and what that implies for the future of digital hardware design.
-This will motivate the subject of this thesis, which is a simulation methodology specialized for the design of the computing elements of modern SoCs.
+This will motivate the subject of this thesis, which is a simulation methodology for the design of the general-purpose computing architectures of modern SoCs.

 === Moore's Law

-Every discussion of the scaling trends of integrated circuits begins with a discussion of #link("https://en.wikipedia.org/wiki/Moore%27s_law")["Moore's Law"] which is based on a paper published by Gordon Moore in 1965 titled: _"Cramming more components onto integrated circuits"_ @moores-law.
+Every discussion of the scaling of integrated circuits inevitably begins with a discussion of #link("https://en.wikipedia.org/wiki/Moore%27s_law")["Moore's Law"] which was based on a paper published by Gordon Moore in 1965 titled: _"Cramming more components onto integrated circuits"_ @moores-law.
-Moore makes a few key statements about _cost_ and _integration density_ scaling:
+In the paper, Moore makes a few statements about _cost_ and _integration density_ scaling:

 #quote(attribution: [Gordon Moore @moores-law], block: true)[
 Reduced cost is one of the big attractions of integrated electronics, and the cost advantage continues to increase as the technology evolves toward the production of larger and larger circuit functions on a single semiconductor substrate.
 For simple circuits, the cost per component is nearly inversely proportional to the number of components, the result of the equivalent piece of semiconductor in the equivalent package containing more components.

 *⋮*